-Like the typical poured concrete foundation wall each of these is subject to cracking and subsequent basement seepage.
-However un-like a concrete foundation there is no proven method of foundation crack injection for these type of foundation.
-Sure there is the option of an interior drain tile system to collect the water seepage after it has already seeped through the foundation and possibly deteriorate the substrate.
+Like the typical poured concrete foundation wall, each of these is subject to cracking and subsequent basement seepage.
+However unlike a concrete foundation, there is no proven method of foundation crack injection for these type of foundations, so hiring a Chicago basement waterproofing contractor may be necessary.
+Sure, there is the option of an interior drain tile system to collect the water seepage.
+But, this solution only works after it has already seeped through the foundation and possibly caused the substrate to deteriorate.
+This can result in extensive repairs, ranging from complete reinstallation of a basement or crawl space encapsulation and other basement waterproofing steps in the area, like resealing the floor joists.

-The mortar between the brick and or block will be the weakest portion of the foundation wall So after the wall has been completely exposed it will need to be cleaned and inspected for badly corrupted mortar joints and other flaws.
-Once detected all corrupt areas will have to be cleaned out and then re-filled flush with the existing foundation.
-Likewise all loose parge-coating will have to be removed and replaced as necessary.
-The type of waterproof membrane used will depend on the type of foundation it is being applied to.
+The type of waterproof membrane used will depend on the type of foundation it is applied to.
 Stone foundations for example are extremely susceptible to surface breakdown.
-For that reason it is almost impossible to get any traditional membrane to adhere successfully to the stone.
-There is a whole different set of circumstances to consider when addressing CMU or cinder block walls as they are referred to.
-The Membrane applications have an easier time bonding to the large face of the actual block but will lose adhesion at the mortar joints.
+For that reason, it is almost impossible to get any traditional membrane to adhere successfully to the stone.
+There is a whole different set of circumstances to consider when addressing CMU, or cinder block walls as they are commonly referred to.
+The Chicago basement waterproofing membrane applications have an easier time bonding to the large face of the actual block, but it will lose adhesion at the mortar joints.